Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # Literature about Geometric Algebra

+Recommended introductory books from a personal view are:
+- Dorst: Geometric Algebra for Computer Science, 1st revised ed.
+Includes CGA.
+- Hildenbrand: Foundations fo Geometric Algebra Computing.
+Including CGA and Gaalop description.
+Basic GA knowledge is preferrable.
+- Hestenes, Sobczyk: Clifford Algebras And Their Applications In Mathematical Physics.
+Book where GA was re-established after its deep sleep.

 There are a lot of free pdf articles available.
 Additionally, the books from Dorst, Hildenbrand, Bayro-Corrochano, Vince, Hestenes, Sobczyk and many others are available.
 Main topics are directed to robotics, geometry, physics and other.
-Since 2000, the 5-dimensional CGA version of geometric algebra was detected for robotics and geometric tasks.